mvolkmann/blog/src/swift/Xcode.md

 - The SwiftFormat app can also be used to customize the rules.
 - restart Xcode
 - add a keyboard shortcut
   - select Xcode ...
-Preferences ...
+Settings ...
 Key Bindings
   - enter "SwiftFormat" in the Filter input
   - double-click in the Key column for "SwiftFormat - Format File"
   - press a key combination to assign like option-f